sc68cal/zig_1brc/README.md

 The main issue with multithreading was implementing a wrapper around the standard StringHashMap so that multiple threads could mutate the hash map.
-For now, a simple mutex is used, but one optimization that could be investigated is allowing concurrent reads and only using a lock for writing to the map.
+For now, a simple mutex is used, but one optimization that could be investigated is [allowing concurrent reads and only using a lock for writing to the map][buckets].

 ## Results